SelviAr/SeleniumCodeSnippet/README.md

 # Selenium Code Snippet

-This  repository contains Selenium code snippet I have collected over the perioid from my work.
+This repository contains Selenium code snippet I have collected over the period from my work or when I learned Selenium.
 I have created this page as quick reference page for Selenium automation engineers.
 My thanks to all the bloggers who helped me to become  Selenium automation engineer.

 - Selvi